flex

 and row-

-classes.
-In the following example, all we needed todo is specify that the third grid item should go on row-2
+Pairing spanning with positioning gives yo even more control.
+In the following example, we specified that item 3 should go on row-2

-and the CSS grid automatically figured out that the fourth item should start in the next available grid cell — in column 3 of row 1:
+and the CSS grid automatically figured out that item 4 should start in the next available grid column (i.e. column 3):

 <div class="grid equal-4-cols gap-1">